 Skylight by David Hare (US/UK)

+Spaghetti is made onstage in this drama by David Hare.
 Kyra is surprised to see the son of her former lover at her apartment in a London slum.
-He hopes she will reconcile with his distraught, now-widowed father.
+He hopes she will reconcile with his distraught, now widowed, father.
 Tom, a restless, self-made restaurant and hotel tycoon, arrives later that evening, unaware of his son’s visit.
 Kyra, who was his invaluable business associate and a close family friend until his wife discovered their affair, has since found a vocation teaching underprivileged children.
 Is the gap between them unbridgeable, or can they resurrect their relationship?

 STEW by Zora Howard (US/UK)